NoName824/DFD35X/README.md

 1. Download the Repository
 2. Extract the A35X folder to a suitable location (Not your Community Folder)
 3. Enable Development Mode in MSFS
 4. On the development bar at the top of your MSFS window, Click [Dev Mode] > Open Project.
 Select A35X > dfd35x-k.xml
-5. Download and install git and node.js.
-Run the commands npm i and npm run build in the A35X folder.
+5. Right click on the A35X Folder and click "Git Bash Here" and Run the commands npm i, npm i --force, and npm run build.
 This generates the display files from src.
+(You must have npm/node.js installed)
 6. In the development bar at the top of MSFS, Open Tools > Project Editor, and click build all.
-7. Once the build is complete, the DFD35X will appear in your available Aircraft List.
+7. Once the build is complete, the DFD35X will appear in your available Aircraft Lis

 ## FAQ
 **1. When will the DFD35X project be released as Version 1.0?**